craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Glaives are *heavy*, *two-handed*, *reach*, and *unwieldy*.
 Once per rest, you may use this weapon's special ability;

 #### Halberd
-Halberds are tall polearms with an axe head and a vertical point on its long end.
+Halberds are tall polearms with an axe head and a vertical point on its working end.
 The halberd is commonly seen being used by guards as a very effective crowd-control tool.

 Halberds deal 2d8 slashing damage.
 Glaives are *heavy*, *two-handed*, *reach*, and *unwieldy*.
 Once per rest, you may use this weapon's special ability;

 #### Polehammer
+Polehammers are tall polearms with a large hammer head and a sharp claw on its working end.
+The polehammer is typically used to destroy or damage the armor of opponents.

+Polehammers deal 2d6 bludgeoning damage.
+Polehammers are *heavy*, *two-handed*, *reach*, and *unwieldy*.
+Once per rest, you may use this weapon's special ability;

 #### Spear
 #### Lance
 #### Warscythe